-- 18. Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - The Mata-au (Clutha River) takes its name from a Kāi Tahu whakapapa that traces the genealogy of water.
-On that basis, the Mata-au is seen as a descendant of the creation traditions. - 20.
-The Mata-au was part of inland mahika kai trails and was also a key transportation route for pounamu from inland areas to settlements on the coast.
+- 18. Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - 19.
+The Mata-au (Clutha River) takes its name from a Kāi Tahu whakapapa that traces the genealogy of water.
+On that basis, the Mata-au is seen as a descendant of the creation traditions. - The Mata-au was part of inland mahika kai trails and was also a key transportation route for pounamu from inland areas to settlements on the coast. - 21.
+Te Rua Tūpāpaku is a kāika mahika kai located on the Mata-au where weka, tuna (eels) and kauru (cabbage tree root) were gathered.
+It is also recorded as a fortified permanent pā. - 22.
+The mana whenua values associated with this area include, but may not be limited to, wāhi taoka, ara tawhito, mahika kai, nohoaka, urupā, pā, wāhi tapu.